-The purpose of this report and restrictions on its use by persons other than the Bank's members, as a body
+The purpose of this report and restrictions on its use by persons other than the Bank's member

-This report is made solely to the Bank's members, as a body, in accordance with section 262 of the Companies (Guernsey) Law, 2008.
-Our audit work has been undertaken so that we might state to the Bank's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Bank and the Bank's members, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Bank's member, in accordance with section 262 of the Companies (Guernsey) Law, 2008.
+Our audit work has been undertaken so that we might state to the Bank's member those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Bank and the Bank's member, as a body, for our audit work, for this report, or for the opinions we have formed.